idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/numerical/fem_overview.md

     functions and simultaneously generate boundary integrals.

 !alert note title=Exercise
-Obtain the weak form for the equations listed before, write the equations in terms of the coefficients and the shape functions.
+Obtain the weak form for the equations listed on the previous slide and the shape functions.

 !---